North Star Holiday Resort | Family Friendly Camping THE REVIEW

 - Ripples cafe is onsite.
 It serves breakfast, lunch and dinner, and is fully licensed.
 It has indoor and outdoor seating, and while we didn’t eat there, I did check the menu and it was very reasonably priced, with daily specials also available.
 It also has a coffee and cake special available all the time.

-Big 4 North Star is located at 1 Tweed Coast Road in Hastings Point, New South Wales.
+North Star Holiday Resort is located at 1 Tweed Coast Road in Hastings Point, New South Wales.

 Please visit their website for more information – www.northstar.com.au